grocerypanic/grocerypanic-backend/panic/spa_security/README.md

 Authenticated requests to this endpoint will be sent a cookie containing the CSRF value.
-Ensure you are configuring the cookie [name](https://docs.djangoproject.com/en/3.0/ref/settings/#std:setting-CSRF_COOKIE_NAME) you really want.
+Ensure you are configuring the cookie [name](https://docs.djangoproject.com/en/3.0/ref/settings/#std:setting-CSRF_COOKIE_NAME) to what you really want.